Aveglia/vAMPirus/docs/HelpDocumentation.md

                 Example -> Entropy value table from the DataCheck report shows I have 23 ASV sequence positions that have Shannon entropy values above 0.1 and I would like to oligotype using all of these high entropy positions.

-                          To use these 23 positions for MED clustering of ASVs, all I need to do is add the options "--asvMED" (signals use of MED on ASV sequences) and "--asvC 23" (specifies the number of high entropy positions to be used for MED - could also be done by editing "asvC="23"" in config file) to the launch command:
+                          To use these 23 positions for MED clustering of ASVs, all I need to do is add the options "--asvMED" (signals use of MED on ASV sequences) and "--asvc 23" (specifies the number of high entropy positions to be used for MED - could also be done by editing "asvc="23"" in config file) to the launch command:

                                 nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --Analyze --asvMED --asvC 23